Schedule your First Call Now

 From the start we will start crafting a strategy for long-term recovery.
 Our objective is not to get your loved one to go to rehab, our objective is to get your loved one healthy.
 In-patient Treatment is one of the tools we use for that long term recovery.
 During our first call call we will craft a list of people to invite to the initial “family meeting,” including your loved one.

 At that family meeting, we’ll discus your family’s strengths and resiliencies.
-From there we will draft a strategy, with the whole family – including your loved one of concern – should they choose to participate.
-We’ll discuss how the addiction is affecting the family, the roots of the addiction in the family, and what we need to do in order to erradicate it from the family.
+From there we will draft a strategy, with the whole family, including your loved one of concern should they choose to participate.
 The strategy will include treatment options for your loved one, as well as resources for each member of the family that has been impacted by the disease.

 While your loved one is in treatment, we will work as their chief advocate, to make sure that they get the most out of treatment.
 We will also work together as a family to understand more about disease and determine what needs to be worked on within the family to prepare for your loved one’s return.